European Microfinance award 2010

 The 3rd European Microfinance Award on “value chain finance” focused on stimulating and promoting inclusive financial schemes that contribute to the evolution of value chains in developing countries.
 The idea is to support project development from the initial inputs through to the commercial outputs, enhancing the livelihoods of people at all levels of the value chain.

 The award involved a rigorous three phase selection process: in the first phase a Selection Committee from the European Microfinance Platform produced a short list of ten candidates.
 From this list, three Award finalists were selected by the Luxembourg Round Table on Microfinance.

-To see the 3rd European Microfinance Award brochure presenting the initiatives of the three finalists, click here
+To read the European Microfinance Award 2010 brochure presenting the initiatives of the three finalists, click here

 To read the European Dialogue on Value Chain Finance click here